 Step 2: decide on a value proposition

 Now you must identify what your audience will resonate with the most: check whether they wish for a how-to guide for your product, detailed industry reports, a quick course, or some useful metrics.
-It is the value that you propose to the audience that determines how many leads you’ll be able to generate.
+It is the value you propose to the audience that determines how many leads you’ll be able to generate.

-The entire essence of a lead magnet is the fact that you need to offer a high and unmatched value to your competitors.
-If what you offer is easily available through a quick Google search, or has already been provided by a competitor, you won’t be able to get much success with your lead campaign.
+The essence of a lead magnet is the fact that you need to offer a high and unmatched value to your competitors.
+If what you offer is easily available through a quick Google search, or has already been provided by a competitor, you won’t be able to get much success with your lead generation campaign.

 Step 3: name the lead magnet

 Every marketing campaign has a name, and your lead magnet should also have a compelling title.
 It should be relevant to your campaign and instantly click with the audience.

 At this point, you must be able to identify what types of lead magnets will work best for your brand.
 You can take a look at the various ideas for lead magnets we’ve shared below to know which one suits your business.